Israel-Hamas truce takes hold after 11 days of fighting | Law-Order

 An Egyptian-mediated truce between Israel and Hamas began on Friday and U.S. President Joe Biden pledged to salve the devastated Gaza Strip with humanitarian aid after the worst fighting in years.

 An Egyptian-mediated truce between Israel and Hamas began on Friday and U.S. President Joe Biden pledged to salve the devastated Gaza Strip with humanitarian aid after the worst fighting in years.
 Palestinians, many of whom had spent 11 days huddled in fear of Israeli shelling, poured into Gaza's streets.
-Mosque loud-speakers feted "the victory of the resistance achieved over the Occupation (Israel) during the 'Sword of Jerusalem' battle".
+Mosque loud-speakers feted "the victory of the resistance achieved over the Occupation (Israel)."

 In the countdown to the 2 a.m.
 (2300 GMT Thursday) cease-fire, Palestinian rocket salvoes continued and Israel carried out at least one air strike.
 Each side said it stood ready to retaliate for any truce violations by the other.
 Cairo said it would send two delegations to monitor the ceasefire.